 Below a proportionate, straight, and masculine nose rested a pair of full, delectable lips.
 They pressed together, forming a brooding line, while he continued to study me in his annoyance.
-He was easily the most physically attractive man I’d ever encountered, and he wasn’t remotely interested.
+He was easily the most physically attractive man I had ever encountered, and he wasn’t remotely interested.

-His eyebrows arched before a condescending chuckle slipped out of his mouth.
-A look of sardonic amusement etched through his riveting features.
+His eyebrows arched and a condescending chuckle slipped out of his mouth.
+Sardonic amusement oozed from his riveting features.

-“Honestly, you’re interrupting our conversation, and you couldn’t be more original than that, Miss?
+‘Honestly, you’re interrupting our conversation, and you couldn’t be more original than that, Miss?
 At least you could have compensated with a better chat-up line.
 I’m disappointed.
-And like I said, we’re not interested, so move along, would you?”
+And as I said, we’re not interested, so move along, would you?’

 Bewitched by the sound of his sensual voice, it took me a few seconds to process the content, but once I had, I frowned, offended.
-Meanwhile, his friend groaned and shook his head beside me, clearly despairing of his companion.
+His friend groaned and shook his head, clearly despairing of his companion.

 Could they be gay partners?

-His eyebrows furrowed while his arresting eyes – twice – travelled up and down my body, and once they’d returned to mine, a crooked smile crept across his tempting mouth.
-From the way they had devoured my body, I eliminated the option of him being homosexual.
+His eyebrows furrowed while his gaze travelled up and down my body – twice.
+Once it had returned to mine, a crooked smile crept across his tempting mouth.
+From the way his eyes had devoured my body, I eliminated the option of him being homosexual.
 Only a straight man could regard me with such a gleam in his eye.

-Shame to think he’d piqued my interest earlier when he obviously didn’t deserve it.
-That was quite an insolent way to treat another human being.
+To think he’d piqued my interest earlier…What an insolent way to treat another human being.
 His arrogance was off the charts.
 Who did he think he was?
 So yes, I had interrupted them, but there was a polite way to reject me.
 There was no need to step on my dignity.

-He blinked at my ruthless insult, perhaps a little gobsmacked, and beside me, his companion burst into poorly stifled laughter.
-Olivia’s existence was lost on me, but knowing her, she was probably a breath away from withering.
+He blinked at my ruthless insult, perhaps a little gobsmacked.
+Beside me, his companion burst into laughter.
+Olivia’s existence was lost on me, but, knowing her, she was probably a breath away from withering.

-Before he was able to respond, Olivia gasped and clasped my hand to drag me away.
-While observing their shocked facial expressions, she said, “Please excuse us.”
+Olivia gasped and clasped my hand.
+Observing their shocked facial expressions, she said, ‘Please excuse us.’

-“Excuse us?”
-I echoed in disbelief while she tugged me away from them.
-“Didn’t you hear him just now?
-How bloody rude he was?”
+‘Excuse us?’
+I echoed disbelievingly as she tugged me away from them.
+‘Didn’t you hear him just now?
+How bloody rude he was?’

-“Choose your battles, love!
-He’s obviously not worth our attention,” she retorted.
+‘Well, choose your battles, then!
+He’s obviously not worth our attention.’

-Seeing as she made a valid point, I simmered down somewhat.
-Only now did I notice that her body was trembling with irritation.
-Just like the rest of us, she was rattled.
+A valid point.
+I tried to simmer down, but it was difficult.
+Looking at Olivia, I saw that she was trembling with irritation.
+She was clearly rattled, just like the two men.
 Well, that was something I quite excelled at – rattling people.
 It was definitely a flaw, but then everyone had flaws, I consoled myself.

-After pushing me onto the settee again, Olivia dumped her body next to mine, folded her arms and glared away from me.
-“Cara, honestly!
-‘Have we met before?’
-What was that?”
+Olivia steered me down onto the settee again and dumped her body next to mine.
+Folding her arms, she glared away from me.
+‘Cara, honestly!
+“Have we met before?”
+What was that?’

-She frowned and turned to catch a glimpse of them.
+She frowned and stole a glance at them.
 Mirroring her, I saw that they were laughing, clearly at my expense.
 Well, they could laugh all they wanted.
 Personally, the only thing I found laughable was how attractive I had initially found them to be.
 Instead, they were ugly souls with nasty tendencies.
 How dare they laugh at my decision to stand up for myself?

-“Yeah, you know, now that you mention it, maybe he does look a bit familiar,” Olivia stated and faced me again with a puzzled expression.
+Olivia faced me with a puzzled expression.
+‘Yeah, you know, now that you mention it, he does look a bit familiar.’

 Where had we seen him, then?